danielabel/form3clientapi/Readme.md

 - not using test doubles as the docker image provided acts as one (though that might make testing network error handling hard)
 - For demonstration purposes only allow setting of basic parameters
+- Delete account operation differed documentation around error codes - implemented to work with how API work in the mock presented

 ### not yet implemented
-* `delete` needs to accept a version string, rather than being hardcoded
 * test error cases that exist
-* test and handle error cases that are not yet managed
+* test and handle error cases that are not yet managed - what errors can API throw
 * Allow location of service to be set (param, init or env var?)
 * error handling is inconsistent
 * logging needs removing or improving.
-* Be great to be able to set account name on create
+* Be great to be able to set account name on create (and other 'required fields')
 * Add Documentation and example tests
 * Handle (and test?) network errors
 * Handle (and test?) input errors